adrenalinkin/swagger-resolver-bundle/README.md

             - '%kernel.project_dir%/src/Acme/ApiBundle/Repository'
 ```

 **JSON**

-In the absence of `NelmioApiDocBundle` and `swagger-php`, the bundle will degrades to the configuration
+In the absence of `NelmioApiDocBundle` and `swagger-php`, the bundle will degrade to the configuration
 loading by `json` file.
 In this case, by default, will be used `web/swagger.json` file.
-Also you can set custom path to the `json` configuration:
+Also, you can set custom path to the `json` configuration:

 ```yaml
 # app/config.yml